The Complete Guide On Sri Lanka Ramayana Tour

 This is situated about 2 kilometers from Ella.
 If you observe the rocks and the caves patiently you will see that these are not natural caves but man made ones, thus showing the architectural intelligence of King Ravana.
 The cave has openings to several larger caves which ends after about 10 feet to the inside and one smaller cave which seems to have no end at all and it said to believe that this cave leads to various parts of the country.
 The reason behind making the caves would have been to travel within the country without drawing much attention.

-Amongst the aforesaid Ramayana sites here is a list of other sites of Sri Lankan Ramayana trail that you could visit while on your vacation.
+Amongst the aforesaid Ramayana sites in Sri Lanka here is a list of other sites of Sri Lankan Ramayana trail that you could visit while on your vacation.

 1. Thiruketheeswaram temple – Mannar